April 25, 2017

 “We want to be able to continue to progress our music and arts programming while still keeping the event affordable so we did not want to have a $40 or $50 dollar unlimited sampling event.
 We focus on the beer but the music and the art is where the real passion lies.” says Saunders.

-As for music, the programming is top-notch as Saunders aims to place Hopfest on the same radar as other, more established festivals by booking nationally acclaimed artists.
-He collaborated with friends who were inspired by culture surrounding venues Five Pointz in Queens, NY and The Container Yard in Los Angeles, CA. The culture being hip-hop, break dancing, beatboxing, scratch DJ’s, and graffiti.
+As for music, the programming is top-notch as art collective 5 Pointz Creates’ curated the lineup after being introduced to Saunders by a mutual friend, Jen Graff.
+The focus is to get Hopfest on the same radar as other, more established festivals by booking nationally recognized artists.
+They collaborated with friends who were inspired by culture surrounding venues like Five Pointz in Queens, NY and the culture being hip-hop, break dancing, beatboxing, scratch DJ’s, and graffiti.

-“In bringing Marley Marl, DJ JS-1, Beatbox House, Meres One, Sloke, Patch etc. we are channeling a time in the past of a cultural evolution in New York and setting the scene for our own cultural evolution here in Greensboro” Saunders says.
+“With 5 Pointz Creates’ choices in bringing Marley Marl, DJ JS-1, Beatbox House, Meres One, Sloke, Patch, etc. we are channeling a time in the past of a cultural evolution in New York and setting the scene for our own cultural evolution here in Greensboro.”
+Saunders said.

 In addition to beer and music, Hopfest 2017 will also offer a variety of food trucks boasting many types of cuisine as well as a Pop-Up Flea Market.
 The flea market is a new feature this year, courtesy of Swamis Grotto, and will allow a platform for artisans to showcase and sell their work.